 - When you receive UW approval, the approval email will instruct you to:

 - Purchase the state issued Banquet Permit online.
 Cost is $10.

-- To post both the approved UW application and the purchased WA State Liquor Control Board Banquet Permit in a conspicuous location at the meeting/event.
+- Post both the approved UW application and the purchased WA State Liquor Control Board Banquet Permit in a conspicuous location at the meeting/event.
 (The Simpson Center uses the fridge in the kitchen.)

-The Simpson Center can support catered events in CMU 202/204 and for conferences in outside venues, according to your budget provisions, preferences, and our planning needs and staffing availability.
+The Simpson Center can support catered events in Communications 202/204 and for conferences in outside venues, according to your budget provisions, preferences, and our planning needs and staffing availability.

-- Primary Project Liaisons (PPLs) should be in contact with their Simpson Center (SC) primary contact early regarding catering needs.
+- Primary project liaisons should contact their Simpson Center primary contact early regarding catering needs.

-- Eating In: Pre-packaged food purchased from groceries like Trader Joe's or QFC does not require a food permit.
-Nor does food purchased from UW caterers and service providers like Bay Laurel, the UW Club, or Pagliacci Pizza.
+- Eating In: Pre-packaged food purchased from groceries such as Trader Joe's or QFC does not require a food permit.
+Nor does food purchased from UW caterers and service providers such as Bay Laurel, the UW Club, or Pagliacci Pizza.

 - If you host an outside caterer, however, you will need to secure a temporary food permit.

 - UW caterers and service providers can also be paid for directly on your Simpson Center budget.
 Just request an estimate from the service provider, and then contact the Simpson Center for a budget number.

 - Eating Out: Your Graduate Interest Groups may choose to go out after a working session or event.